Man countersues Trump, says he urged Ky. protesters’ removal

 LOUISVILLE, Ky.
-(AP) — Another man accused of assaulting protesters at a Donald Trump campaign rally in Louisville has counter-sued the president, saying he was following Trump’s urging to remove them.
+(AP) — Another man accused of assaulting protesters at a Donald Trump campaign rally in Louisville last year has countersued the president, saying he was following Trump’s urging to remove them.

-Matthew Heimbach is being sued over his alleged actions at the March 1, 2016 rally.
-In a counter claim filed in federal court on Monday, Heimbach says he was relying “on Trump’s authority to order disruptive persons removed,” according to WDRB-TV (bit.ly/2onwCE9).
+Matthew Heimbach is being sued over his alleged actions at the March 1, 2016, rally.
+In a counter claim filed Monday in federal court, Heimbach says he was relying “on Trump’s authority to order disruptive persons removed,” according to WDRB-TV (bit.ly/2onwCE9).

-Another defendant, Alvin Bamberger, also attended the rally and can be seen on video shoving a woman.
-Bamberger filed a counter claim on Friday saying that he acted on Trump’s “urging and inspiration.”
+In his court filing, Heimbach said he “relied on Trump’s authority to have disruptive persons removed and that Trump was legally within his rights to have other attendees assist in defending their constitutional rights against ‘protesters.'”

-Three people who claim they were assaulted at the Trump rally filed a lawsuit last year against Trump, his campaign, Heimbach and Bamberger.
+Another defendant at the rally, Alvin Bamberger, filed a counter claim on Friday, saying that he acted on Trump’s “urging and inspiration.”

 Most Read Stories